Ernie O'Malley: Dublin

 The Malleys moved to Dublin in 1906 when Ernie was still a boy.
-The 1911 census lists them living at 7 Iona Drive, Glasnevin.
+The 1911 census lists them living at 7 Iona Drive, Glasnevin, a northern suburb.
 His father obtained a post with the Congested Districts Board and later became a senior civil servant.
-Joseph Devlin, the Belfast nationalist MP, visited O'Malley's CBS school in North Richmond St and made a very favourable impression on the boy.
-O'Malley was later to win a scholarship to study medicine at University College Dublin (UCD).
+O'Malley considered that he received a reasonably good education at the O'Connell Christian Brothers School in North Richmond St, where he "rubbed shoulders with all classes and conditions".
+His nickname there was "Red Mick".
+He was later to win a scholarship to study medicine at University College Dublin.
+Joseph Devlin, the Belfast nationalist MP, visited O'Malley's school and made a very favourable impression on the boy.

 However, he was less impressed by the visit of King Edward VII to Dublin in July 1907, when he was aged ten, noting that he "didn't like the English" and spelt "king" with a small letter.
 O'Malley heard James Larkin and James Connolly speak during the great Dublin lock-out of 1913–1914.
 He witnessed heavy violence by the police and was in favour of the strikers' cause.
-He also observed the Irish Citizen Army drilling and was at Skerries when the Howth gun-running incident occurred in July 1914.
+He also observed the Irish Citizen Army drilling.
+He heard of the Howth gun-running incident that occurred in July 1914 and that three people had been killed in the aftermath.

-His older brother, Frank, and next younger brother, Albert, joined the Dublin Fusiliers in the British Army at the outbreak of World War I. O'Malley saw Prime Minister H. H. Asquith in Dublin, where he had come to urge Irishmen to do their bit for the war effort.
+His older brother, Frank, and next younger brother, Albert, joined the Royal Dublin Fusiliers in the British Army at the outbreak of World War I. O'Malley saw prime minister H. H. Asquith in Dublin, where he had come to urge Irishmen to do their bit for the war effort.
 He was initially indifferent to the Irish Citizen Army and the Irish Volunteers, whom he had observed drilling in the mountains.
 At that time, O'Malley was planning to join the British Army, like his friends and brothers.

-In August 1915, he saw the body of veteran Irish Republican Jeremiah O'Donovan Rossa lying in state and witnessed the funeral procession.
+In August 1915, he saw the body of veteran Irish republican Jeremiah O'Donovan Rossa lying in state and witnessed the funeral procession at Glasnevin Cemetery.